Can Language Models Boost the Power of Randomized Experiments Without Statistical Bias?: CALM for estimating

 In this section, we describe estimation strategies for the heterogeneous calibration weight function $\omega_t(x)$ adopted in Step 3 for zero-shot-based CALM.
 These strategies naturally extend to the few-shot setting in Step 3$'$, by replacing $Y_i^{\dagger}(t)$ with $Y_{i,\texttt{FS}}^{\dagger}(t;\mathcal{I}_{\ell_1})$.
 To estimate $\omega_t(x)$, we may first employ a pre-specified machine learning method to estimate (i) the conditional covariance between the observed and predicted counterfactuals, that is $\gamma_t(x)=\cov\left(Y, Y^{\dagger}(t) \mid T=t, X=x\right)$, and (ii) the conditional variance of the predicted counterfactuals, that is $\nu_t(x)=\var\left(Y^{\dagger}(t) \mid T=t, X=x\right)$, using data fold $\mathcal{I}_{\ell}$.
 Denote the corresponding estimators as $\hat\gamma_t^{\mathcal{I}_{\ell}}(x)$ and $\hat\nu_t^{\mathcal{I}_{\ell}}(x)$.
 Then, a natural plug-in estimator for $\omega_t(x)$ is given by $\hat\omega^{\mathcal{I}_{\ell}}_t(x):={\hat\gamma^{\mathcal{I}_{\ell}}_t(x)}/{\hat\nu^{\mathcal{I}_{\ell}}_t(x)}$, for $k\in\{1,2\}.$

-Yet, in practice, the machine learning methods used to estimate the conditional means $\mu_t(x)$ and $\mu_t^{\dagger}(x)$ may rely on underlying modeling assumptions that deviate from the true data-generating mechanism, a phenomenon referred to as model misspecification \citep{bannick2025general,tsiatis2008covariate,white1982maximum}.
-Such discrepancies can arise in parametric settings, where the assumed functional form (e.g., linearity) is incorrect, as well as in nonparametric settings, where structural restrictions (such as piecewise linearity in tree-based approaches) are imposed but fail to capture the true conditional means \citep{buja1989linear,hastie2017generalized}.
+Yet, in practice, the machine learning methods used to estimate the conditional means $\mu_t(x)$ and $\mu_t^{\dagger}(x)$ may rely on underlying modeling assumptions that deviate from the true data-generating mechanism, a phenomenon referred to as model misspecification.
+Such discrepancies can arise in parametric settings, where the assumed functional form (e.g., linearity) is incorrect, as well as in semi-/non-parametric settings with additional structural restrictions (such as piecewise linearity or additive separability).
 To address this potential model misspecification, we introduce a robust calibration strategy that accounts for heterogeneity in predictive power across subjects while guaranteeing efficiency gains relative to the classical AIPW estimator.

 To formalize this idea, we ``coarsen" the covariates $X$ into a discrete representation $X^{\texttt{C}}$.
 Coarsening may be achieved, for instance, by discretizing continuous features, aggregating categories, or grouping baseline health indicators into clinically meaningful strata.
 For simplicity, we then define the propensity-score adjustment weight as $\lambda_t(x) := \left(\frac{1}{e_t(x)}-1\right)$.
 Then, the robust heterogeneous calibration weight is estimated as